skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

      370974969 km above sea level

-Note that height is measured from sea level, not distance from the center of the Earth.
+Note that height is measured from sea level, not from the center of the Earth.

 The code above is slightly inefficient, because :meth:`~skyfield.toposlib.Geoid.height_of()`